gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 Now, that your basic API is ready, you can fill it with life.
 So, you're going to implement functionality with 3 simple geospatial capable api routes with the following capabilities, respectively:

 - calculate the length of a GeoJSON LineString that is POSTed to the API
-- calculate the distance between two Points which will be passed in the query string
+- calculate the distance between two Points, which will be passed in the query string
 - calculate the area of a GeoJSON Polygon that gets POSTed to the API

 The goal is to give you a broader example and insight on a few variances of how to get geospatial data into your server, parse it, process it and return the results back to the user.